Great employees make great companies, but they may not stay loyal to you forever.

-Although important, salary alone is usually not enough to motivate employees and keep them engaged in their work.
+Salary alone often isn’t enough to keep employees motivated and keep them engaged in their work.

-It should come as no surprise that people want to be recognised and praised for their hard work, yet so often managers underestimate the power of simple acknowledgement, and they could be overlooking an effective retention strategy.
-In fact, companies with a recognition culture have 31 percent lower employee turnover rates than those without.
+It should come as no surprise that people want recognition for their hard work.
+Yet so often managers underestimate the power of simple acknowledgement.
+But they could be overlooking an effective retention strategy.

-So, make a point of sharing and celebrating successes within your business and reward good performance from your employees when you see it.
+So, make a point of sharing and celebrating successes within your business.
+Reward good performance from your employees when you see it.

 Have regular performance meetings

-Hold frequent appraisals to give your staff with feedback on their performance and identify areas for growth.
-As mentioned above, employees want to be recognised and valued for their achievements, so use this opportunity to give thanks and highlight areas your employee has gone above and beyond.
+Have regular reviews to give feedback on performance and identify areas for growth.
+Employees want to be recognised and valued for their achievements.
+Use this opportunity to give thanks and highlight areas your employee has excelled.

 Remember, reviews should be a two-way street.
-Encourage your staff to speak openly about their roles any issues they may be having, so they can be addressed head-on and solutions can be sought together.
+Encourage your staff to speak openly about their roles and any issues they may be having.
+That way, they can be addressed head-on, and solutions can be sought together.

 Provide employee benefits

-According to research by EBRI, employee benefits are significant in a person’s decision to accept or reject a job, with 78% saying that they are very or extremely important in their choice.
-Furthermore, a study conducted by Willis Towers Watson found that 75% of employees are more likely to stay with their employer because of their employee benefits package.
+EBRI research shows that benefits are significant in a person’s decision to accept or reject a job.
+With 78% saying that they are very or extremely important in their choice.
+Furthermore, a study by Willis Towers Watson found that 75% of employees are more likely to stay with their employer if they offer good benefits.

-Death in service insurance is an employee benefit that could offer several advantages to both employers and employees.
+Death in service insurance is an employee benefit.
+It can offer several advantages to both employers and employees.

-It is intended to pay out a lump sum to employee's loved ones in the unfortunate event of an employee passing.
+It is intended to pay out a lump sum to employee's loved ones in the unfortunate event of their passing.

-A death in service insurance policy covers employees at no cost to them and may offer peace of mind by ensuring their loved ones will be helped financially in the event of their death.
+A death in service insurance policy covers employees at no cost to them.
+It may offer peace of mind by ensuring their loved ones will be helped financially in the event of their death.

-It is a low-cost way of providing a highly desirable benefit for your employees, which shows you care about your staff and their loved ones.
+It is a low-cost way of providing a highly desirable benefit for your employees.
+It shows you care about your staff and their loved ones.
 It may also make you more attractive to potential employees during the recruitment process.